Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Niacinamide, also known as vitamin B3, is a versatile skincare ingredient.
 It helps rebuild healthy skin cells while improving the skin's barrier function.

 Niacinamide also has anti-inflammatory properties that soothe irritated skin and reduce redness.
-By increasing the production of ceramides, it improves the skin's ability to retain moisture, leading to more hydrated and even skin.
+By increasing ceramide production, it improves the skin's ability to retain moisture, leading to more hydrated and smoother skin.

 Retinol and Bio-Retinol